Revax211/main/README.md

 - 👋 Hi, I’m a 30 yo guy from your favorite country
 - 👀 I’m interested in the spreading of serenity, love and peace on our lovely, beautiful planet.
 But jerks disagree...
 Is that too much?
-- 🌱 I’m currently learning python, sql and to be a good guy.
+- 🌱 Native python speaker, learning foreign SQL as well
 - 💞️ I’m looking to collaborate on educational stuff
 - 📫 How to reach me https://t.me/vibro211